What does a consultation with Dr. Silva include?

-Regenerative medicine is a nonsurgical approach to heal damaged tissue and disease that contributes to pain and dysfunction.
-This can include Prolotherapy, PRP and/or Stem Cell Therapy.
-We attempt to address underlying problems that are creating the patient’s complaints.
+Regenerative medicine is a non-surgical approach to heal damaged tissue and disease that contributes to pain and dysfunction.
+In our practice, we attempt to address underlying problems that are creating the patient’s complaints.
 This is in contrast to the majority of medical treatments that are designed to address symptoms without addressing the underlying cause of those symptoms.
-To regenerate a joint, we must strengthen all of the tissues that make the joint work appropriately for optimal function and then the proper biomechanics will lead to a better working joint in the long run.
+To regenerate a joint, we utilize therapies that aim to strengthen all of the tissues that make the joint work appropriately, and the subsequent improvement of biomechanics will lead to reduced or eliminated pain, improved stability, and a better functioning joint for the long run.

-What is your follow-up protocol after regenerative procedures?
+What is the recommended follow-up protocol after regenerative procedures?

 There are a variety of things that need to be done before and after injections to improve the overall outcome.
 Unfortunately, many doctors are not aware of all of the protocols and precautions necessary to support the optimal outcome.

 Many times, this includes lifestyle modifications, rehabilitation exercise, changing /reducing/discontinuing medications, optimizing disease, and utilizing a brace.
-I recommend a PREhab protocol to prepare for the procedure and then a rehab protocol for a minimum of 6 weeks after injections.
-Your PREhab and rehab and should be customized to you, and we will talk about this in length at your evaluation in order to maximize your results.
+Dr. Silva recommends a PREhab protocol to prepare for the procedure and then a rehab protocol for a minimum of 6 weeks after injections.
+Your PREhab and rehab will and should be customized to you, and Dr. Silva will talk about this at length during your evaluation in order to maximize your long-term results.

 What is Cellular Medicine?